 , ultimately derived from Old English dagung

-DAWSON m English
+Dawson m English

-From a surname meaning "son of DAVID
+From a surname meaning "son of David"

-".
-This name was popularized in the late 1990s by the television drama 'Dawson's Creek
+.
+This name was popularized in the late 1990s by the television drama Dawson's Creek

-DAX m English
+Dax m English

-From an English surname which was derived either from the town of Dax in France or else from the Old English given name Dæcca
+From an English surname that was derived either from the town of Dax in France or else from the Old English given name Dæcca

 (of unknown meaning).